 Apparently they’d been doing (or is it “taking”?) coffee enemas for a while and the rest of us were fascinated.
-We’d heard that they were done to detoxify and that they can also really help some cancer patients, but personally, I didn’t know anyone who did them.
+We’d heard that they were done to detoxify and that there are other coffee enema benefits too: they can also really help some cancer patients, but personally, I didn’t know anyone who did them.

 So when I decided to put up a post on this topic, I knew just who to ask, and they both agreed to share their experience with coffee enemas today in a little Q & A.

 1. What made you first decide to do coffee enemas?
 What are the benefits?